Kevin Deveaux: Law

 In 1989, after completing law school, Deveaux articled with the Ontario Ministry of the Attorney General at the Ministry of Labour Legal Services Branch, between 1989 and 1990 and continued to work at that location until 1992.
 As a Crown Attorney for the Ontario Ministry of Labour he prosecuted corporations that violated the Occupational Health and Safety Act.
 He also represented workers before administrative tribunals commissioned under the Employment Standards Act.

 In 1992, Deveaux returned to Nova Scotia where he worked first with the City of Halifax, and then with the Nova Scotia Department of Justice as a Crown Attorney.
 From 1993 to 1996, he worked with the Nova Scotia Department of Labour as a Legislation and Policy Review Officer.
 In that position, he worked with labour and management in drafting the new Occupational Health and Safety Act.

 In 1995, Deveaux was selected to work with the United Nations International Labour Organization in China.
 He worked in Beijing with the Chinese Government, employers and unions to draft workplace protection legislation.
 From 1996 until his election in 1998, Deveaux worked with the Nova Scotia Workers' Adviser Program, representing injured workers.

 Politics

 In 1998, Deveaux was one of 19 Nova Scotia New Democratic Party (NDP) MLAs elected to the Nova Scotia House of Assembly in the first minority parliament in the history of Nova Scotia.
 During his second term, Deveaux was appointed Deputy Speaker in the House of Assembly.

+In 2000, Deveaux was a candidate in the 2000 Nova Scotia New Democratic Party leadership election to succeed outgoing party leader Robert Chisholm.
+He placed a close second behind Helen MacDonald.